Vizvawebsolutions/AirlinesReservationSystem_Using_Java/README.md

 1- User can Create his Personal login for security purposes.

-2- User can Add customers and Calculate their Electricity Bill.

-3- User can Pay Electricity Bills.

-4- User can Generate Bill.
+2- User can Reserve a seat , Cancel Reservation , Flight passanger List , Passenger Reservations

 ## About Project:
-This Java application was created using Intelli J .
+This Java application was created using Netbeans .
+An airline reservation system is a software application that enables travelers to book flights, make reservations, and manage their travel arrangements with an airline.
+It is a crucial component of the airline industry's operations and customer service.
 Additional library was added for the support of JDBC (Required to setup the connection between the Database and Java Application).
-It contains 9 different classes which works together to create a better user experience .
+It contains 4 different tab which works together to create a better user experience .

-->Splash Screen class

-->Login Screen class

-->Main System class

-->Add Customer class

-->Pay Bill class

-->Generate Bill class

-->Show Details class

-->Last Bill class
+->File
+->Tools
+->Window
+->Help

 ->Connection Setup class(JDBC - MySQL)

 ## Database (MySQL)
-Database for this Electricity Billing System contains 4 Tables

-->Login Table (UserName,Password)
+->Login page (UserName,Password)

-->Bill Table(MeterNumber,Units,Month,Amount)

-->Emp Table(Name, MeterNumber, Address, State, City, Email, Phone)

-->Tax Table(MeterLocation,MeterType,PhaseCode,BillType,Days,MeterRent,MCB_Rent,ServiceRent,GST)

 Java communicates with MySQL tables using JDBC which stands for Java Database Connectivity.